YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 ## Appendix: Academic Consideration Policy

-The Absence Request plugin supports the Academic Consideration for Missed Course Work Policy.
+The Absence Reporting plugin supports the Academic Consideration for Missed Course Work Policy.
 For full details on this policy, please refer to the official policy document available in the plugin directory:

 `20250227_Senate_approved_Acad Consid_for_Missed_Course_Work_Policy_Final.pdf`